Bagpat district: Demographics

 Baghpat is a Hindu-majority district, with about 70% Hindu population and 28% Muslim population.
 Jains make up over 1% of the population.

 96.74% of the population of the district spoke Hindi, and 2.54% Urdu, as their first language.

 Administration

 Legislative constituencies

-The current Member of the Legislative Assembly (MLA) of the Uttar Pradesh Vidhan Sabha for Baghpat is Yogesh Dhama; the MLA for Baraut is Krishan Pal Malik; and the MLA for Chhaprauli is [Ajay Kumar ].
-All of these state-legislature constituencies are part of the Baghpat Lok Sabha constituency, whose MP is Satya Pal Singh.
+The current Member of the Legislative Assembly (MLA) of the Uttar Pradesh Vidhan Sabha for Baghpat is Yogesh Dhama; the MLA for Baraut is Krishan Pal Malik; and the MLA for Chhaprauli is Ajay Kumar.
+All of these state-legislature constituencies are part of the Baghpat Lok Sabha constituency whose MP is Rajkumar Sangwan.

+District administration

+The present district magistrate of Baghpat is Jitendra Pratap Singh and superintendent of Baghpat Police is Arpit Vijayvargiya.
+Additional district magistrate is Pankaj Verma and chief development officer is Neeraj Kumar Srivastava.
+Arun Kumar Tiwari is the district youth officer of Nehru Yuva Kendra Baghpat.

 Tehsils and blocks

 Bagpat district is divided into 3 tehsils: Baghpat, Baraut, and Khekra.
 Baghpat tehsil comprises two blocks – Baghpat and Pilana; while Baraut comprises three – Binauli, Chhaprauli, and Baraut.
 Khekra tehsil comprises only the Khekra block.
 Baghpat, Baraut, Doghat Rural and Khekada are the major towns in the district.